fhwang/event_sourced_record/Getting_Started.md

   validates :user_id, presence: true end
 ```

+> If you are using mass-assignment protection, which is on by default in Rails 3.2, you may want to make these attributes mass-assignable with `attr_accessible`.

 This lets you build and save events with the attributes `bottles_per_shipment`,
 `bottles_purchased`, and `user_id`, and validates those attributes -- as long as the event type is set by using the auto-generated scope: